 The woman behind Sabona

-Since 2012, Admincontrol has been a proud contributor to Sabona and have sponsored several of their development projects in Zimbabwe.
-In a series of new blog posts we will now introduce you to this one of a kind woman who started it all, how she has overcome obstacles met on her way and her will to keep things going even during the most challenging times.
+Since 2012, Admincontrol have been a proud contributor to Sabona and have sponsored several of their development projects in Zimbabwe.
+In a series of new blog posts we will now introduce you to this one-of-a-kind woman who started it all, how she has overcome obstacles met on her way and her will to keep things going even during the most challenging times.

 In the early 2000s political tension was high in Zimbabwe and there was a fear that a civil war would break out.
 At the same time a young woman from Norway decided to move into the rural village of Dopota in the north of the country.
 Ynghild Solholm started the humanitarian organisation, Sabona, after realizing that the basic needs of the people in were not met.

 Read about her amazing journey in Zimbabwe in this blogpost:

 Understanding the culture was crucial

 Moving to Dopota brought on a whole new wave of challenges – understanding the culture and the language was crucial for me to blend in.
 I was living in the homes of the rural people, and of course I wanted to follow their customs.
 Naturally, there were a whole lot of things I didn`t know how to do, or even understood why they were done, but it was all a part of a very steep learning curve.

 Since I was working at the school the teachers became my first friends, but as time went on, I made a lot of good friends in the village.
 Back then there was a clear cultural difference between the teachers and locals (as teachers coming from towns and cities with educational background, staying for a year or five, and the villagers that had lived their whole life in Dopota).
 It wasn`t always easy to make them see eye to eye.